 Theo van Achterberg is a professor of quality of care at the KU Leuven Department of Public Health and Primary Care in Leuven, Belgium.
 He holds a BA in Nursing, an MSc in Health Sciences, an MSc in Epidemiology, and a PhD in Health Sciences.

 Improving the Quality of Healthcare and Implementation of Evidence-informed Practices are key topics in both his research and teaching.

 Theo van Achterberg is a member of the Health Council of the Netherlands, and the Belgian Royal Academy of Medicine.
 He is a Community leader within the International Honour Society of Nursing (STTI) and the current vice-president of the European Academy of Nursing Science (EANS).

-In my assignement in the Swedisch parliament, I has as a part of my work AI issues.
-AI issues I believe will be some of the really important issue for many years to come.
+In my assignment in the Swedish parliament, I was working with AI issues.
+AI issues I believe will be some of the really important topics for many years to come.
 Important because they can create opportunities to both rationalize and improve the quality of health care.
-Futhermore, to compile multi-data that makes it possible to reach new achiements.
+Futhermore, to compile multi-data that makes it possible to reach new achievements.
 However, one of the challenges will be that as many groups of the population as possible will be able to use the technology.

 Assignments outside the Swedish Parliament and the Government

-2006–2010 Member of the local council with responsibiliy for education issues.
+2006–2010 Member of the local council with responsibility for education issues.
 Chair of the high school board in Orebro.

 1999–2006 Head Nurse of thoracic surgical department